 When designing a pet-friendly patio, consider the size of your space and your dog’s comfort and physical needs first.
 You’ll need to put a few things in place before shopping for furniture.
 Take stock of your outdoor layout and designate areas for each of the following pet-friendly fixtures:

-- Secure Location: First and foremost, you’ll need to ensure your pet-friendly patio is escape-proof.
-Sturdy fencing, balcony rails that prevent pets from slipping through or getting stuck and screened-in areas for feline friends are essential to keep pets safely contained while they play in the yard or on your deck.
+First and foremost, you’ll need to ensure your pet-friendly patio is escape-proof.
+Tall fencing, balcony rails that prevent pets from slipping through or getting stuck and screened-in areas for feline friends are essential to keep pets safely contained while they play in the yard or on your deck.

-- Easy Access: Make sure your pup can navigate the ins and outs of your deck and patio.
+Make sure your pup can navigate the ins and outs of your deck and patio.
 Steep staircases can be troublesome for puppies, smaller breeds and older dogs.
-Wide shallow stairs make your deck dog-friendly, but store-bought or DIY ramps are a viable solution, too.
+Wide, shallow stairs make your deck dog-friendly, but store-bought or DIY ramps are a viable solution, too.

-- Shady Refuge: Pets need a place to take shelter and cool off after an enthusiastic game of fetch.
-Canopies and wood or aluminum cantilever umbrellas offer plenty of portable or adjustable shade, while dog houses, custom or otherwise, offer a more permanent solution for your backyard.
+Pets need a place to take shelter and cool off after an enthusiastic game of fetch.
+Canopies and wood or aluminum cantilever umbrellas offer plenty of portable or adjustable shade, while dog houses, custom or otherwise, provide a more permanent sun-blocking solution for your backyard.

-- Hydration Station: Your pup will need plenty of water while playing outside.
+Your pup will need plenty of water while playing outside.
 To dress up your dog’s water bowl, find one to match the diameter of a stylish planter that coordinates with your balcony decor.
-Or, set up an outdoor console table and use the drawers and cubbies to hold water bowls, toys, leashes and treats so they’ll be close at hand when you’re out on the deck.
+Or, set up an outdoor console table and use the drawers and cubbies to hold various dog care essentials so they’ll be close at hand when you’re out on the deck.

 Creating a Pet-Friendly Outdoor Furniture Layout

-When weighing your furniture options, the types of pets you have, and their behavior, affect the materials you choose for your patio.
+When weighing your furniture options, the types of pets you have and their behavior affects the materials you choose for your patio.
 Puppies may exhibit destructive habits, and cats require special accommodations to be safe outdoors.
 When furnishing your deck or balcony, keep potential pet problems and behavior in mind.

 How Do I Stop My Dog from Chewing my Patio Furniture Cushions?

-Left unsupervised, rambunctious pups may see chair cushions and pillows as playthings.
-High-quality outdoor materials can handle the conditions outside, but sharp teeth and claws cause a lot of damage in a short amount of time.
-Look for wooden storage benches or deck boxes to protect your outdoor cushions when your dog is alone on your patio.
+Unsupervised, rambunctious pups may see chair cushions and pillows as playthings.
+Tough performance fabrics are a smart choice, but sharp teeth and claws cause a lot of damage in a short amount of time.
+Look for wooden storage benches or deck boxes to protect your non-permanent accessories when your dog is alone on your patio.

 Do Cats Scratch Rattan Furniture?

-If you plan on sharing outdoor spaces with your feline friends, your beloved cat may mistake certain textured materials like rattan or wicker for a scratching post.
+If you plan on sharing outdoor spaces with your feline friends, your beloved cat may mistake certain textured rattan or wicker items for a scratching post.
 Consider aluminum or wrought iron seating sets if you and your cat hang out in a sunroom, screened-in porch or balcony.
-Or invest in a “catio” enclosure to preserve your furniture and keep your four-legged companions safe outdoors.
+You could also invest in a “catio” enclosure to preserve your furniture and keep your four-legged companions safe outdoors.